 When the meatballs are firm and well browned, add the beef broth.

 Cover, reduce the heat to low, and cook for 45 minutes, or until meatballs are cooked through.

 With a slotted spoon, remove meatballs and place in a warm bowl or platter and keep warm.

-- Get lean: If you are looking for a leaner meatball, substitute half of the ground beef for chicken or turkey and do the same with the ground pork.
+- If you are looking for a leaner meatball, substitute half of the ground beef and half of the ground pork for chicken or turkey.

-- Fridge storage: Properly stored, cooked meatballs will last for 3 to 4 days in the refrigerator.
-Refrigerate meatballs within two hours of cooking.
+- Properly stored, cooked meatballs will last for 3 to 4 days in the refrigerator.
+Refrigerate meatballs within 2 hours of cooking.
 Store in shallow airtight containers or wrap tightly with heavy-duty aluminum foil or plastic wrap.

-- Freezer storage: Freeze in covered airtight containers or heavy-duty freezer bags or wrap tightly with heavy-duty aluminum foil or freezer wrap.
+- Freeze meatballs in covered airtight containers or heavy-duty freezer bags, or wrap tightly with heavy-duty aluminum foil or freezer wrap.
 Properly stored, they will maintain the best quality for 3 to 4 months.
 Kept constantly frozen at 0 F, the meatballs can keep indefinitely (although may start to lose some flavor over time).

-- Thawed storage: Cooked meatballs that have been thawed in the fridge can be kept for an additional 3 to 4 days in the refrigerator before cooking.
+- Cooked frozen meatballs can be thawed and kept for an additional 3 to 4 days in the refrigerator before cooking.